Azure/azure-sdk-for-js/samples/DocumentManagement/README.md

-Samples for performing basic CRUD operations on Azure Cosmos DB Documents
+Samples for performing basic CRUD operations on Azure Cosmos DB documents

 - createDocuments   -	Insert some documents in to collection
 - listDocuments     -	Read the document feed for a collection